In the previous section, we explained how to pass numbers to a function.

 }

-The first is the string "int" that precedes the function name.
+One is the string "int" that appears before the function name.

-In fact, it indicates the type of number returned from the function.
+Actually, this indicates the data type of the value returned from a function.

 Another key point is the return statement.

-In fact, the return statement has the function of returning a numerical value.
+Actually, this return statement has the functionality of returning a number.

-In other words, the sum function was supposed to return a numeric value of type int, 0.
+That meant the sum function was supposed to return the integer value 0.

-To assign the return value of the sum function to the variable value, do the following
+To assign the return value of the sum function to a variable named value, do the following:

-It can be taught to the caller as a numerical value.
+You can tell the caller as a number.

-The following program is an example of modifying the sum function to return the result of a calculation.
+The following program is an example of modifying the sum function to return a calculation result.

 #include <stdio.h>